maikeeb/COSC-2p05---Programming-Languages/COSC 2P13 Computer Systems/final exam review.md

 >   - Preemption -> switch jobs(users)

 + Address space
-> Space in the main memory to hold a program/process
+> + Space in the main memory to hold a program/process
+> + Processes address up to 64 bits spaces in main memory
+>   - Processes requiring more than that
->
+>     + Virtual memory

 + System Calls
 >